 AS /NZS 2161.3:2005 This Standard was prepared by the Joint Standards Australia/Standards New Zealand Committee SF- 023, Occupational Protective Gloves to supersede AS/NZS 2163.3:1998.
 It is identical with and has been reproduced from EN 388:2003, Protective gloves against mechanical risk.

-This Standard is applied to protective gloves with regards to physical and mechanical aggressions caused by abrasion, blade cut, tear and puncture.
-This standard may also be used to determine the impact cut resistance and anti-static nature of the glove product.
+Protective Glove Standard is applied to protective gloves with regards to physical and mechanical aggression’s caused by abrasion, blade cut, tear and puncture.

-The four basic tests that define this standard are:
+The four tests that define this standard are:

 |Blade cut resistance:||How well can the palm material of the glove resist cutting objects?|